nedpals/opentaxjs/RULES_SPEC.md

 ## 1. Overview

+The opentaxjs rules format is a JSON-based specification for expressing tax calculations in a standardized, declarative manner.
+This specification covers the complete structure and syntax needed to create tax calculation rules that are portable across different implementations and programming languages.

+This document is organized into conceptual sections that build upon each other:
+- **Core concepts** introduce the fundamental building blocks (rules, variables, constants, tables)
+- **Structural sections** detail the JSON format and organization
+- **Operational sections** explain how calculations flow through conditions, expressions, and operations
+- **Practical sections** cover filing schedules and implementation best practices

 ## 2. Features and Goals

 1. **Human-readable while still machine-readable**: It should be designed to be easily understandable and modifiable by humans, while also being structured in a way that machines can easily parse and execute the rules.